 I have written two books!

-It is called 'Valley of the Queen" and can be found on Amazon.com.
-The first 150 pages reflect my personal experiences as a photographer in Vietnam and later as an advertising photographer in Chicago.
-But then it takes off on a very exciting and unusual tangent.
+The first 100 pages of Valley of the Queen are based on my personal experiences as a photographer in Vietnam and later as an advertising photographer in Chicago.
+But then the narrative takes off on a very exciting and unusual tale of adventure and romance.

-The sequel is entitled "Palace Secret" and takes up where Valley of the Queen ended.
+Palace Secret takes up where Valley of the Queen left off.
 Here is a part of what it says on the back cover: "For thousands of years the earth has held a secret that promised prosperity and power to whom it is revealed.
 Civilizations have come and gone and mankind has contrived ever more intelligent ways to prey on each other.
 Yet the secret remained until recently.
-A professor of archeological studies discovered a link to that secret and it lfoed him to Siem Kulea where Jack and Mai have settled.
+A professor of archeological studies discovered a link to that secret and it led him to Siem Kulea where Jack and Mai have settled.
 The bond of love between Jack and Mai is never tested but the peace of their valley is as evil adversaries seek the means to open the magnificent and mysterious door hidden below the White Palace.
-It becomes a surprising and thrilling contest that takes them around the world to see who finds the answer first in this all-or-nothing contest.
+It becomes a surprising and thrilling contest that takes them around the world to see who finds the answer first in this all-or-nothing contest."

 "There are hundreds of careers in Art for a student to choose from.
 If you are passionate about your work you will be successful and make a very good living from it."

 No one told me that in high school.
 I was left with left-brain choices that my parents recommended such as Accounting and Engineering.
 Unfortunately, those were the days when, if you did not know what you wanted to be, you were likely to get drafted and sent off to war.
 I was one of those.